Left and Center: Rebecca circa, 1991

 Height and Weight: 4’7″ and 90 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Brown eyes, Rebecca’s ears are pierced, her hair was a dark shade of blonde at the time of her 1991 disappearance and her nickname is “Becky”
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Brown eyes, Rebecca’s ears are pierced, her hair was a dark shade of blonde at the time of her 1991 disappearance and her nickname is “Becky”

 Clothing/Jewelry Description: A black shirt, black pants, and a black pair of shoes